Is Dermaplaning Good for Wrinkles?

 LED supportFinal minutesCalming finish for some skin typesHelps if the skin gets red easily

-If you are prone to sensitivity, the best “upgrade” is often not the fanciest one.
-It is the one that supports your barrier and reduces dryness, because dryness makes lines look worse.
+If you are prone to sensitivity, I usually do not reach for the fanciest add-on first.
+I look for the option that supports the skin barrier and helps reduce dryness, because dryness can make lines look more noticeable.

 Shadow reduction